Skip to main content

 How long to wait

-For some people who need protection sooner, you can get your booster 3 months after your last COVID-19 vaccine or infection.
+You should wait at least 3 months since your last COVID-19 vaccination or COVID-19 infection before getting your booster.
 Talk to your GP or pharmacist for advice.

 There is different advice if you are pregnant.